Editor's note: This article was originally published in 2017.

-When former Rosharon, Texas resident Randy Wagner surrounded his house with an AquaDam last year to prevent it from flooding, he probably never realized how many people would hear his story and be inspired.
+When former Rosharon, Texas resident Randy Wagner surrounded his house with an AquaDam in 2016 to prevent it from flooding, he probably never realized how many people would hear his story and be inspired.

-After Hurricane Harvey flooded Houston last week, Wagner’s story went viral.
+After Hurricane Harvey flooded Houston in 2017, Wagner's story went viral.
 Many people mistakenly thought the pictures were from Hurricane Harvey, but they were actually from the 2016 Tax Day Flood.

 As it turns out, Wagner wasn't the only one to use an AquaDam to save his home.
 Other Texans are now sharing their stories of how water-filled cofferdams have saved their homes.